Travel Guide to Kedarnath Temple

-As you leave the Kedarnath Temple and move down the stairs, starts the Kedarnath Haat Market.
+As you leave the Kedarnath Temple and move down the stairs, start the Kedarnath Haat Market.
 During our visit, there was lots of snow around the shops and the whole of the market looked closed only.

 Another option for getting food is the guest house or Bhawan, where you are staying at but we opted to have it in the market itself.

-Weather at Kedarnath
+Weather at Kedarnath Dham

 Kedarnath is really unpredictable in terms of weather.
-If one moment it is sunny, other moment weather can take a twist and it will be snowing.
+If one moment it is sunny, another moment the weather can take a twist and it will be snowing.
 You will find banners everywhere on the route quoting you to carry Warm Clothes, Raincoats, and Umbrellas with you, and they actually make a lot of sense.
 We experienced all types of weather in a single trip.